Complaints and Concerns

 Appeals

-The Grade Appeal policy has been written to inform our learners and UAL Approved Centres who are undertaking or delivering UAL Awarding Body (we, us, our etc.) qualifications, of the requirements to submit a grade appeal application.
-This includes what constitutes a grade appeal, the process to be followed and its associated timelines.
+The Appeals policy has been written to inform UAL Approved Centres who offer UAL Awarding Body qualifications about the requirements to submit an appeal including grounds of appeal, the process to be followed and its associated timelines.

 Reasonable Adjustments

-The Reasonable Adjustments policy has been written to inform UAL Approved Centres who offer UAL Awarding Body qualifications about the requirements surrounding Reasonable Adjustments, including what constitutes a Reasonable Adjustment, the process to be followed and its associated timelines.
+The Reasonable Adjustment policy has been written to inform UAL Approved Centres who offer UAL Awarding Body qualifications about the requirements to submit a Reasonable Adjustment application, including what constitutes a Reasonable Adjustment, the process to be followed and its associated timelines.

 Special Consideration